ks3nia/ks3nia.github.io/_posts/2024-01-08-geolocation.markdown

 One final check, this image was taken 11/26/2010 so just to make sure all this still looked the same in 2013, we can look at the next time this place was imaged (7/19/2013) and verify the buildings and trees are still there:
 ![kiffa googleearth]({{site.baseurl}}/assets/img/osint challenge 1/kiffa final loc_verify date.png).

 > Thanks to Sofia for a fun exercise and the video walkthrough!
-Hopefully the person taking this photo isn't too weirded out by random people all over the world geolocating their 11-year-old twitter post :)
+Hopefully the photographer isn't too weirded out by random people all over the world geolocating their 11-year-old twitter post :)